Xudong Zhu

 My current research focuses on:

-• Mechanistic Interpretability: Understanding how large language models work internally
+- Mechanistic Interpretability: Understanding internal representations and circuits in large language models

-• Sparse Autoencoders (SAEs): Using SAEs for feature discovery and representation analysis
+- Sparse Autoencoders (SAEs): Feature discovery, disentanglement, and representation analysis

 Recent Work